kuujo/vertigo/README.md

 });
 ```

-If the network's cluster scope is `LOCAL` then Vertigo queues will be backed by
+If the Vert.x instance is not clustered then Vertigo queues will be backed by
 a custom queue implementation on top of the Vert.x `ConcurrentSharedMap`.
 If the
-cluster scope is `CLUSTER` then queues will be backed by Hazelcast queues that are
+Vert.x instance is clustered then queues will be backed by Hazelcast queues that are
 accessed over the event bus in a Xync worker verticle to prevent blocking the event loop.

 ### AsyncCounter